As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Fees and Minimums

 Total return assumes reinvestment of income.

 The Bloomberg Barclays Global Aggregate Index provides a broad-based measure of the global investment-grade fixed income markets.
-The three major components of this index are the U.S. Aggregate, the Pan-European Aggregate, and the Asian-Pacific Aggregate Indices.
-The index also includes Eurodollar and Euro-Yen corporate bonds, Canadian government, agency and corporate securities, and USD investment grade 144A securities.
-Constituents must be rated investment-grade (Baa3/BBB- or higher) by at least two of the following ratings agencies: Moody's, S&P, Fitch.
-If only two of the three agencies rate the security, the lower rating is used to determine index eligibility.
-If only one of the three agencies rates a security, the rating must be investment-grade.
-Unrated non-U.S. bonds may use an implied issuer rating to determine index eligibility when not rated by an agency.
+Comprised of U.S. Aggregate, the Pan-European Aggregate, and the Asian-Pacific Aggregate Indices as well as Eurodollar and Euro-Yen corporate bonds, Canadian government, agency and corporate securities, and USD investment grade 144A securities.
+Constituents must be rated Baa3/BBB- or higher by at least two of the following: Moody's, S&P, Fitch.

 The performance of the Lipper Flexible Portfolio Funds Index includes expenses associated with a mutual fund, such as investment management fees.
 These expenses are not identical to the expenses charged by the Fund.
 An individual cannot invest directly in an index.